The Ricci flow for circle bundles over surfaces: Locally homogeneous S 1 -connections over surfaces

-The trivial $\S^1$-bundles over Riemann surfaces have geometric structures with model geometry $\mathbf{S}^2\times \R$, $\mathbf{E}^3$, or $\mathbf{H}^2\times\R$.
-Moreover any $\S^1$-bundle over a Riemann surface has a geometric metric which is associated with a locally homogeneous triple in the sense of Definition \ref{LHTDef}.
-These examples shows the abundance of geometric principal $\S^1$-bundles in the class of geometric three manifolds.
+The trivial $\mathbb S^1$-bundles over surfaces have geometric structures with model geometry $\mathbf{S}^2\times \R$, $\mathbf{E}^3$, or $\mathbf{H}^2\times\R$.
+Moreover, any $\mathbb S^1$-bundle over a surface has a metric, which is associated with a locally homogeneous connection in the sense of Definition \ref{LHTDef}.
+These examples show the abundance of geometric principal $\mathbb S^1$-bundles in the class of geometric $3$-manifolds.